aCodeAlchemist/aCodeAlchemist/README.md

 # 🪔 त्वं ब्रह्माण्डः असि। 🙏

 ## 👨‍💻 About Me
-Namaste!
-I'm Jay, your friendly neighborhood Software Architect, Database Guru, and the unofficial ambassador of cosmic code.
-With over 11 years of traversing the digital realms, I've honed my skills not just in tech but also in the arts of integrations, migrations, and the dance of containers.
-Beyond the keyboard and into the cosmic dance, I've found enlightenment through yoga, balancing the chakras of both servers and souls.
-In the realm of leadership, I guide teams with Krishna's wisdom, making decisions at the speed of light (or at least the speed of a well-optimized algorithm).
-And fear not, for I am not just a code wizard—I wield spatulas and ladles with equal finesse.
-As a cook in the realm of Indian cuisine, I can turn a pot of curry into a gastronomic odyssey.
-So, whether you seek technological solutions or a good laugh amidst the cosmic code, join me on this journey through the whimsical wonders of software and the universe.
-Namaste, byte-seekers!
+Namaste.
+I am Jay, your congenial neighborhood Junior Software Architect, Database Expert, and the unspoken emissary of the cosmic code.
+With an extensive tenure spanning over 10+ years within the digital domain, I have meticulously cultivated my expertise not solely in the technological domain but also in the intricate tapestry of integrations, migrations, and the orchestration of containers.
+Beyond the confines of the keyboard and into the transcendental cadence of existence, I have discovered enlightenment through the practice of yoga, harmonizing the chakras of both systems and souls alike.

+In matters of leadership, I navigate teams with the sagaciousness reminiscent of Krishna, making discerning decisions with the swiftness of light—or at the very least, the celerity of a finely-tuned algorithm.
+However, do not be misled, for my prowess extends beyond the realms of coding.
+With equal finesse, I maneuver spatulas and ladles, delving into the culinary arts as a maestro of Indian cuisine, transmuting a humble pot of curry into a gastronomic odyssey.

+Thus, whether your quest leads you to the realms of technological innovation or simply in pursuit of a respite amid the cosmic symphony, I invite you to accompany me on this expedition through the whimsical marvels of software and the universe at large.
+Namaste, seekers of the byte.

 ## 💼 Tech Stack
 - **Cloud:** AWS, Google Cloud, Azure